 From the interface, you can:

-- easily define the cache lifespan for each page group.
+- Easily define the cache lifespan for each pages group.

 Our little extras